Pradeesh890/medical-AI/README.md

 - FastAPI – For building the local testing API.
 - FastMCP – For converting the tool into an MCP-compatible service.
 - OpenRouter API – For accessing the Llama 4 Maverick AI model for summarization.
-- OpenAI – For interacting with the AI model for diagnosis.
 - python-dotenv – For securely managing environment variables (API keys).
 - requests – For making HTTP requests to external APIs (e.g., PubMed, OpenRouter).
 - BeautifulSoup4 (bs4) – For parsing HTML/XML responses (e.g., PubMed articles).